List of Batwoman characters: Beth Kane / Alice

 Elizabeth "Beth" Kane / Alice (portrayed by Rachel Skarsten; seasons 1–3; Ava Sleeth as a child) is Kate's presumed-dead twin sister and the leader of the Wonderland Gang whose personality goes from maniacal to charming and back again as she sets out to erode Gotham's sense of security.

 Beth Kane was presumed dead after a car accident, but her body was never recovered.
-What really happened is that she was rescued from drowning and subsequently being held captive by August Cartwright who wants her to be a companion for his disfigured son Jonathan "Mouse" Cartwright.
-In addition, Jacob Kane's wife Catherine Hamilton-Kane used DNA analysts and the skull fragments of a deer to make Jacob think that Beth is dead.
-At a later date, she even received bad treatment from August's mother Mabel who she referred to as the Queen of Hearts.
+In reality, she was rescued from drowning and held captive by August Cartwright who wants her to be a companion for his disfigured son Jonathan.
 After discovering her mother's decapacitated head in August's freezer Beth would later kill Mabel for taking her mother's earrings, snapping over the years of abuse, imprisonment, and mental torture, starting a house fire leading to her escape and August's disappearance shortly afterwards.
-At some point after escaping from August, Beth hid on a boat where she was found during a raid by Safiyah Sohail who trained her.
+At some point after escaping from August, Beth hid on a boat and was found by Safiyah Sohail, who trained her.
 Due to Beth falling for Ocean who wanted to make more use of the Desert Rose, Safiyah had their memories of each other suppressed by Enigma.
-When Beth returned to Gotham and took a sample of the Desert Rose with her, she incurred the wrath of Safiyah.